Oluwatooniloba/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Understanding the basics of c
+Addressing the Functions and nesting in c